peterhaldbaek/cdbs/README.md

 ```

 This will make `cdbs` available in your current directory.
 If you want it to be
-available globally run the `npm` command with the global option (you probably
+available globally run the `npm` command with the global option.
-need to use `sudo` to accomplish this).

 ```bash
 $ npm install -g cdbs